 LSR Fortessa (Becton Dickinson):

-The LSR Fortessa is our custom specification, high end digital instrument and is located in the cell sorting room on the first floor in the MSI/WTB link corridor.
+The LSR Fortessa is our custom specification, high end digital instrument and is located on the second floor of the Wellcome Trust Biocentre (room 2L3-24).

-It is equipped with five laser light sources; 488nm, 640nm, 355nm, 405nm and 561nm, and up to 15 colours can be detected at any one time.
+The Fortessa is equipped with five laser light sources; 488nm, 640nm, 355nm, 405nm and 561nm, and up to 19 colours can be detected at any one time.
 The cytometer runs using PC based DIVA software and is equiped with full cross-beam compensation and pulse processing cabailities on all parameters.

 FACS Canto (Becton Dickinson):

-The FACS Canto is also located in the Division of Cell Signalling and Immunology on the second floor of the Wellcome Trust Biocentre.
+The FACS Canto is also located on the second floor of the Wellcome Trust Biocentre.
 Like the LSR Fortessa, the FACS Canto is a digital system and runs using the PC based DIVA software.

 It has three excitation light sources: 405nm and 488nm solid state lasers and a 633nm laser.
 From these light sources, up to eight colours can be detected: 450nm and 510nm from the 405nm laser; 525nm, 575nm, 678nm and 785nm from the 488nm laser; and 660nm and 785nm from the 633nm laser.
 The cytometer is able to perform pulse processing on all parameters and also allows full inter-beam compensation, either during or post data acquisition.

-The FACS Verse is located in the Division of Cell Signalling and Immunology on the second floor of the Wellcome Trust Biocentre.
+The Novocyte is located on the second floor of the Wellcome Trust Biocentre (room 2L3-24).

-It has three laser exciation sources: 488nm, 635nm and 405nm, and is able to detect eight fluorescence parameters: four from 488nm, two from 635nm and two from 405nm.
-Optical filters can easily be changed to allow optimisation of detection of many different fluorophores.
+It has three laser exciation sources: 488nm, 640nm and 405nm, and is able to detect 13 fluorescence parameters: five from 488nm, two from 640nm and six from 405nm.
+Optical filters can be changed to allow optimisation of detection of many different fluorophores.

-The instrument is able to sort cells at a rate of up to 25,000 cells per second (depending on cell type!) and up to four different populations can be collected at any one time.
-Cells can be depositied into a variety of different vessles, including 96-well plates for single cell cloning, and temperature controlled sample and collection chambers preserve sample quality.
+The instrument is able to sort cells at a rate of up to 10,000 cells per second (depending on cell type) and up to four different populations can be collected at any one time.
+Cells can be depositied into a variety of different vessles, including 384-well and 96-well plates for single cell cloning.
+Temperature controlled sample and collection chambers preserve sample quality.